KatnipSC/Katnip-Blog/README.md

 ---
 ```

-5. The date and time should be adjusted to UTC time.
+* The date and time should be adjusted to UTC time.
 So if you are in EST, you should add `-05:00` to your time of posting.
-6. The author picture should be placed in the `/avatars` folder.
+* The author picture should be placed in the `/avatars` folder.
 If you don't have a picture, add an avatar for youself in the `/avatars` folder inside of your post commit.
-Feel free to also just use a link to your avatar hosted on another websitem, such as `"https://avatars.rotur.dev/b1j2754"`
+Feel free to also just use a link to your avatar hosted on another websitem, such as `"https://avatars.rotur.dev/b1j2754"`; The `https://` part is very imporant, as it is how a link to an image is recognized.
+* ogImage is the display image for a thumbnail.
+I usually just set this to the cover image, but its perosnal choice